mrako/weatherapp/README.md

 ### ProTips

-* When you are developing the application imagine that you are making an application for a customer so the app must work flawlessly.
+* When you are coding the application imagine that you are a freelancer developer developing an application for an important customer.

+* The app must ready deploy and work flawlessly.

-* The app must be ready to deploy and easy to deploy to your local machine with and without Docker.
+* The app must be easy to deploy to your local machine with and without Docker.

 * Detailed instructions to run the app should be included in your forked version because a customer would expect detailed instructions also.

-* Show us your awesome architectural skills!
-Structure the code and files in a modular and logical fashion for extra points.
+* Structure the code and project folder structure in a modular and logical fashion for extra points.

-* Any bugs or weirdness in the operating logic will cause a deduction in assignment points!
+* Try to avoid any bugs or weirdness in the operating logic.